 Rust Legacy - Bring it back to Steam

 0 have signed.
-Let’s get to 100!
+Let’s get to 2,500!

 When I was 13 years old I was told by a friend in school of a game recently released called Rust.
 After watching a few clips I decided to scrape up $20 and buy the game.
-Little did I know that I was about to hop into one of the greatest games I would ever play, which created long lasting friendships and memories that to this day I still look back on.
+Little did I know that I was about to hop into one of the greatest games I would ever play, which created long-lasting friendships and memories that to this day I still look back on.

 Below are some reasons as to why the new Rust is simply not the good old Legacy that thousands fell in love with.

 - Knowing the map.
-In Legacy no one ever complained of the repetition of the same map as it was considered skill to know exactly where you are.
+In Legacy, no one ever complained of the repetition of the same map as it was considered skill to know exactly where you are.
 Knowing the layout of locations took time and effort, which would ultimately be of great benefit.
-Not to mention the memories of fighting in Hangar, Split Rad and even all the way over to Hacker Valley.
+Not to mention the memories of fighting in Hangar, Split Rad and even all the way to Hacker Valley.

 - When the original players purchased the game we bought it for Legacy, in fact thousands of players bought the game for what it originally was.
-It was fun, pretty much arcade like, the map was loving, the guns were great to use and every area had their own unique feel to them.
+It was fun, pretty much arcade-like, the map was loving, the guns were great to use and every area had their own unique feel to them.
 Deleting it off Steam was a spit in the face to the thousands of fans that loved the game for what it was.
 Making Legacy its very own standalone game would keep the current fans of the new Rust happy and bring back thousands of old players.
 Watch an old Legacy video on YouTube and find dozens of comments from recent, of fans desperately seeking that Legacy nostalgia.